SkipLabs/skip/www/docs/getting_started.md

 This guide will walk you through getting your first reactive service up and running using the Skip runtime.
 It will also show how to write client code to read or subscribe to data from your reactive service.

-We aim to make this as beginner friendly as possible, but assume a basic understanding of imperative programming, including core JavaScript/Typescript syntax and semantics.
+We aim to make this as beginner friendly as possible, but assume an understanding of programming basics, including core JavaScript/Typescript syntax and semantics.

 ### Reactive Programming